SalomePlatform/adao/doc/advanced.rst

 It is possible to convert and execute an ADAO command file (JDC, or ".comm" file) automatically by using a template script containing all the required steps.
 The user has to know where are the main SALOME scripts, and in particular the ``runAppli`` one.
-The directory in which this script resides is symbolicaly named ``<SALOME MAIN INSTALLATION DIR>`` and has to be replaced by the good one in the template.
+The directory in which this script resides is symbolically named ``<SALOME MAIN INSTALLATION DIR>`` and has to be replaced by the good one in the template.

-When an ADAO command file is build by the ADAO GUI editor and saved, if it is named for example "AdaoStudy1.comm", then a compagnon file named "AdaoStudy1.py" is automatically created in the same directory.
+When an ADAO command file is build by the ADAO GUI editor and saved, if it is named for example "AdaoStudy1.comm", then a companion file named "AdaoStudy1.py" is automatically created in the same directory.
 It is named ``<ADAO Python file>`` in the template, and it is converted to YACS as an ``<ADAO YACS xml scheme>``.
 After that, it can be executed in console mode using the standard